Showing posts with label algebra. Show all posts

 Homeschool Math: Resources for Art of Problem Solving's Introduction to Algebra: Chapter 1

-Will's eighth-grade math spine is Art of Problem Solving's Introduction to Algebra.
+The big kid's eighth-grade math spine is Art of Problem Solving's Introduction to Algebra.
 To her, it feels like a big step up from Math Mammoth 7, which she pretty much breezed through with little outside assistance, and she is working through the text quite slowly, much more slowly than she'd do in an organized class.

-But of course, I'm ensuring that she actually deeply understands the concepts as she goes, which is far more important than zipping through at a steady pace.
+Our focus, though, is that she actually deeply understands the concepts as she goes, which is far more important than zipping through at a steady pace.

 Part of that process is providing a lot more scaffolding to the concepts than AOPS provides.
 By that, I mean that if a kid doesn't understand a concept when it's explained one way, then I find a couple more ways to explain it.
 I find a visual way to explain it.
 I find a hands-on way to work through it.
 I find drill problems to practice and cement it.
 That gets harder as the math gets more advanced--not because there aren't visual or hands-on ways to explain any math concept, because there always are, but because visual and hands-on learning is often neglected for older kids.